imran-khani/realtime-emotion-detector/README.md

 ---

-Made for real-time emotion-aware communication
+Made with ❤️ using face-api.js and React